 \section{Dataset}

-In the section, we demonstrate the dataset used in the project.
-The dataset includes two parts as the static model and the transient model.
-The input dataset are 2D geometries of geological layers (Fig. \ref{fig:workflow} input image), which consists of two heterogeneous materials as the hard rock with high permeability and soft shale with low permeability; and the label is surface displacement contour (Fig. \ref{fig:workflow} static prediction output image) under specific loading.
-The geometries are sampled according to the real underground stratum.
-The size of the domain (length and width of the rectangle), the thickness, and the depth of shale layer is fixed, while the variable is the dip angle of shale layer.
-The data of surface displacement field is generated from simulation results in \href{https://fenicsproject.org/}{FEniCS} (an open-source computational platform using Finite element Method (FEM)) \cite{alnaes2015fenics}.
+In this section, we describe the dataset used in the project.
+The dataset includes two parts: the static model and the transient model.
+The input dataset consists of 2D geometries of geological layers (Fig. \ref{fig:workflow}, input image), which comprise two heterogeneous materials: hard rock with high permeability and soft shale with low permeability.
+The label is the surface displacement contour (Fig. \ref{fig:workflow}, static prediction output image) under a specific loading.
+The geometries are sampled according to real underground strata.
+The size of the domain (the length and width of the rectangle) and the thickness and depth of the shale layer are fixed, while the dip angle of the shale layer is varied.
+The surface displacement field data are generated from simulation results in \href{https://fenicsproject.org/}{FEniCS} (an open-source computational platform using the finite element method (FEM)) \cite{alnaes2015fenics}.
 The model setting used in the problem is depicted in Fig. \ref{fig:fem_layout}.
-Data augmentation is not necessary in the project because we could generate as many training samples as we want from the physics simulation.
+Data augmentation is not necessary in this project because we can generate as many training samples as we want from the physics simulation.